Advanced features

 [AliPrivateService initKey:encrptyFilePath];

-2. Create and set up the downloader.
+2. Create and configure the downloader.

 AliMediaDownloader *downloader = [[AliMediaDownloader alloc] init];